raganwald/braythwayt.com/_posts/2013-04-17-fourteen-year-olds.md

 Even if I didn't already have an opinion on these issues, if it concerns the changing impact of technology on entertainment and communications, I'd lean towards betting on whatever the fourteen year-olds think is right.

-If it isn't today, it will be.
+If it isn't today, *it will be*.
+And sooner than we expect.